Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ```
 [//]: # "{x-version-update-end}"

-To use this starter in a resource server, please add following packages:
+To use this starter in a resource server with OBO function, please add following packages:

 [//]: # "{x-version-update-start;com.azure.spring:azure-spring-boot-starter-active-directory;current}"
 ```xml